 The task of legacy system replacement is strategically essential.
 All the company’s operations are built around the presently used platform.
 All the stored data is in it.
 So, migration to the new solution should be as swift and smooth as possible.

 Here are the key strategic steps you should accomplish when you finally decide to replace a legacy platform.

 - Prepare PCI compliant environment.
 Install your new payment management software into it.
 The rule applies to both hosted (cloud-based) and in-house solutions.

 - Optimize processor integrations.
 Your legacy system is integrated with multiple processors.
 Now it is time to prioritize among these integrations.
 Will you need all of them after you move to the new solution?
 How many merchants use the services of this or that processor?
 What are the respective transaction volumes processed?
 It might turn out that some integrations have to be sunset.

-- Optimize front-end system integrations.
-Your current payment gateway is, probably, integrated with multiple front-end systems.
-These include point-of-sale (POS), customer relationship management (CRM) and any systems that submit transactions to the platform.
+- Optimize the front-end system integrations.
+Your current payment gateway, probably, integrates with multiple front-end systems.
+These include point-of-sale (POS), customer relationship management (CRM), and any systems that submit transactions to the platform.
 Just like with processors, you have to prioritize.
 If you decide to re-integrate some front-end to the new solution, you can follow one of the two conceptual options.
 Either you use the standards of the new system, or you develop an emulator of the old one.

 - Analyze existing business processes.
-These are the processes associated with merchant life-cycle.
 They include on-boarding, underwriting, funding, reconciliation, settlement, chargeback handling, reporting, and others.
-You need to have a clear vision of how these processes are going to be handled in the new system.
+You need to have a clear vision of how t handle these processes in the new system.

 If you are seriously considering the prospect of switching to the new solution, feel free to consult our experts at unipaygateway.com regarding your particular case.
-They already helped many businesses through the process.
+They already helped many businesses in the process.